To maintain a license to practice law in Maryland, attorneys must fulfill several annual compliance requirements.

 Maryland Law 19-802(d) requires attorneys to use AIS to provide current contact information and to update that information within 30 days of any change.
 The Maryland Judiciary and constituent agencies have the right to rely on the latest information for billing and disciplinary purposes and for other correspondence or communication.

-For additional information, or to register with or login to AIS, visit: https://mdcourts.gov/lawyers/ais.
+For additional information, or to register with or login to AIS, visit the AIS webpage.

 NOTIFICATIONS AND TIMELINE FOR REPORTING AND ASSESSMENTS

 A Single, Streamlined Compliance Process.
 The Court of Appeals adopted revised rules to make it easier for lawyers to comply with annual reporting and assessment requirements using AIS.
 These rules, which took effect January 1, 2019, make it possible to consolidate several annual requirements and notices into a single attorney compliance cycle.
-Beginning in July, 2019, attorneys will receive a single notice notifying them to use AIS to complete all annual payments and reports.
-Please note that as a result of these changes, attorneys will NOT receive hard copy pro bono and IOLTA reporting forms in January 2019.
+Beginning in July 2019, attorneys started receiving a single notice notifying them to use AIS to complete all annual payments and reports.

 Pro Bono & IOLTA Reporting Period Will Now Be on a Fiscal Year Cycle.
 The revised rules provide that the annual Pro Bono Legal Service Report and the IOLTA Report shift to a fiscal year reporting cycle.
 Instead of reporting for the calendar year, attorneys will be asked to report annually for the prior fiscal year cycle (July 1 – June 30).
-To accommodate this shift, the next reporting cycle will be for an 18-month period.
-Attorneys will be notified in July 2019, and instructed to use AIS to complete their pro bono and IOLTA reports for the period January 1, 2018, through June 30, 2019.
+Keep in mind when completing your IOLTA reporting, that only IOLTA accounts, current at the time of filing, are to be reported.

 Form of Notice.
 All notice regarding attorney compliance requirements, including assessments and reporting, are provided by email using the contact information provide through AIS.
 Failure to maintain a current address with AIS may cause you to miss critical filing requirements resulting in decertification.